hughhan1/UDP-Networks/README.md

 In this sender-receiver implementation, the receiver is the listener.
 With that in mind, the receiver must always be run before the sender is run.
-This is especially important in the basic framework, since it uses unreliable data transfer (UDP).
+This is especially important in the basic framework, since it uses unreliable data transfer.
 In the other implementations, the sender will just stall until it finds a listener to connect to.

 First, clone this repository and compile all of the Java files.